 If you own fixed income managed funds or ETFs, chances are you are already invested in low yield government bonds.
 The funds are safer for having government bonds in them as they are less likely to default, but this takes away from their yields.

 Corporate bonds generally have higher yields than TDs.
 There are a number of ways to access corporate bonds, including bond ETFs and managed funds.
 However, both of these have a key limitation – they do not mature.
 They are perpetual investments, so you cannot predict the future income and capital you will receive from them – this makes your retirement planning much harder.

-If you want to control the timing and exact return on your savings, looking at individual bonds may be a better strategy.
+If you want to control the timing and exact return on your money, looking at individual bonds may be a better strategy.
 XTBs provide access to senior bonds of top 100 ASX companies.
 This makes them a capital stable and relatively safe investment.
 Compared to government bonds, TDs or cash management accounts, XTBs provide the same steady and predictable income but also offer potentially higher returns.
 Corporate bonds can deliver greater returns than cash, with much lower risk than shares.

 For example, you might be receiving a return of 2.5% from the bank on your term deposits, but you could get 3.5% from a portfolio of XTBs.
 It might not look like much at first blush, but that is more than a 30% increase in your ‘salary’.

-If your savings are invested too aggressively in the retirement phase and the share market drops, it will become extremely hard to rebuild your assets.
+If your money is invested too aggressively in the retirement phase and the share market drops, it will become extremely hard to rebuild your assets.
 Fixed income can play an important role in generating solid, regular income for investors.
 It offers strong capital preservation benefits.
-So, allocating some of your savings to corporate bonds can be a great way to safeguard your retirement savings.
+So, allocating some of your money to corporate bonds can be a great way to safeguard your retirement savings.